imt-mobisyst/lct-pls/docs/basis-01-exo.md

 ### Initialize your project:
-# System and Python Basis - Exercises

-## 1. Exercise: Search for a User's Groups

-Create a script returning the names (print) of all groups associated with the user.

-Always process in an incremental way:

-- Decompose the module to develop
-- Implement it step by step
-- Test the solution at each step

-### Initialize your project:

 - Make a new directory : `python-data-science` for instance.
 - Edit a new Python file: `search-group.py` with *gedit* for instance.